amirkour/ts-template/README.md

 ## ts-node

-This project should be usable from a simple console app via ts-node.
-EG `npx ts-node foober.ts` should not generate errors, and in general, if you `import` the src file from a ts script and then run that script via `ts-node` it should work.
+This project should be usable from a simple console app/script via ts-node.
+EG `npx ts-node foober.ts` should not generate errors, and in general, if you `import` the `src` folder from a ts script and then run that script via `ts-node` it should work.

 ## Use in other projects